IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/README.md

                     other_model_prediction_columns)
 ```

 The class returns predictions in the same order in which they are provided.
-The class supports one or multiple samples to forecasts.
+It supports one or multiple samples to forecasts.
+In this library, we refers to the validation set as the space in which the ensembler will find the nearest elements to the generic test sample.